Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/blog_en.md

 Q1: Will DDN require a lot of GPU memory?

-> DDN's GPU memory requirements are slightly higher than same architecture of conventional GAN generator, but the difference is negligible.
+> DDN's GPU memory requirements are slightly higher than conventional GAN generator using the same backbone architecture, but the difference is negligible.
 >
-> During training, generating $K$ samples is only to identify the one closest to the ground truth, and the $K-1$ unchosen samples do not retain gradients, so they are immediately discarded after sampling at the current layer, freeing up memory.
+> During training, generating $K$ samples is only to identify the one closest to the ground truth, and the $K-1$ unselected samples do not retain gradients, so they are immediately discarded after sampling at the current layer, freeing up memory.
 >
-> In the generation phase, we randomly sample one number from range($K$) as an index and only generate the sample at the chosen index, avoiding the need to generate the other $K-1$ samples, thus not occupying additional memory or computation.
+> In the generation phase, we randomly sample an index from ${1,\dots,K}$ and only generate the sample at the chosen index, avoiding the need to generate the other $K-1$ samples, thus not occupying additional memory or computation.

 Q2: Will there be a mode collapse issue?

-> No. DDN selects the output most similar to the current GT and then uses the L2 loss to make it even more similar to the GT.
+> No. DDN selects the output most similar to the current GT and then uses the $L_2$ loss to make it even more similar to the GT.
 This operation naturally has a diverse tendency, which can "expand" the entire generation space.
 >
 > Additionally, DDN supports reconstruction.
 Figure 14 in the original paper shows that DDN has good reconstruction performance on the test set, meaning that DDN can fully cover the target distribution.
 >